 Disaster Relief Fund

-When a disaster is presidentially declared, the Home Instead Foundation comes to the rescue with the help of generous donations to the Disaster Relief Program.
-The Home Instead franchise network comes together to bring immediate relief grants to CAREGivers and key players impacted by the disaster.
+When a natural disaster is presidentially declared, the Home Instead Foundation comes to the rescue with the help of the Disaster Relief Fund.
+This Fund – predominantly funded by the Home Instead network – provides immediate relief grants to CAREGivers and key players impacted by the disaster.
 These grants provide essentials such as food, water, clothing and shelter during these difficult times.

 Making a gift in honor or in memory of a loved one is a touching tribute to their life and legacy.
 All gifts are recognized with a receipt letter to the donor, as well as an acknowledgment letter that is thoughtfully created to the honoree or family of the remembered.
 Gift amounts are confidential and will not be shared in the acknowledgment letter.